jonsim/music-tagger/README.md

 deleted in order to preserve player preferences and settings (e.g. some players store the user's song rating in the ID3 tag).
-Additionally changes will be made to the directory (as a dry-run by default) tree, renaming files to the form "TRACKNUM TITLE.mp3".
+Additionally changes will be made to the directory (as a dry-run by default) tree, renaming files to the form <code>TRACKNUM TITLE.mp3</code>.
 The directory names are also updated to accommodate the new names (e.g. fixing misspelled album/artist names).
-An option is available to create a new folder structure in the form <font face="Courier New">ARTIST/ALBUM/SONG.mp3</font>, should one not already exist.
-Compilation CDs will be identified and stored in "Various Artists/ALBUM/SONG.mp3" and will not be separated.
+An option is available to create a new folder structure in the form <code>ARTIST/ALBUM/SONG.mp3</code>, should one not already exist.
+Compilation CDs will be identified and stored in <code>Various Artists/ALBUM/SONG.mp3</code> and will not be separated.

 &copy; Copyright 2013 Jonathan Simmonds